Last Updated on June 13, 2022 by Rat Race Running

 I heard this tip from a colleague before I received my first salary.
 He said that according to his friend, we should immediately spend every last peso of our first salary.

-I can’t remember why, but it seemed to me that it is like a ritual for them.
+I can’t remember why, but it seemed to me that it was like a ritual for them.
 But I know that it is not a good piece of advice immediately.

 Imagine spending every last peso of your first salary; you will quickly fall into the debt trap as early as your first month.
 Someone who will follow this most likely does not have a budget in place.